sigstore/docs/content/en/cosign/timestamps.md

 ```

 ### mTLS connection to the TSA server

-`cosign sign` accept several additional optional parameters to pass the CA certificate of
+`cosign sign` accepts several additional optional parameters to pass the CA certificate of
-the TSA server in case it uses a custom CA or to establish mutual TLS connection to the TSA server:
+the TSA server in cases where it uses a custom CA, or to establish a mutual TLS connection to the TSA server:
 ```
     --timestamp-client-cacert='':
 	path to the X.509 CA certificate file in PEM format to be used for the connection to the